feeltrig/clientsideestore/checklist.md

 <!-- todo list -->

 2.  add some regex for login stuff
-3.  make decent footer.
-4.  make bootstrap modal for error messages for login
+3.  make bootstrap modal for error messages for login
-5.  add api for checkout
-6.  add list of bought products
+4.  add list of bought products

 <!-- completed -->